Ralph Dacre, 1st Baron Dacre

 He commanded the English in the Battle of Dornock.
+On the 25th March 1333, a Scottish force intercepted the English at the village of Dornock, Dumfriesshire.
+Little is known about the battle itself, as it was reportedly over very quickly with the Scots fleeing the scene.
 Lord Dacre died in April 1339 and was succeeded in the barony by his eldest son, William.
 His third and fourth sons Ralph and Hugh also succeeded in turn.
 Another son, Thomas, died without issue and did not succeed to the barony.